3DP-Tech/Kingroon-KP3/README.md

 3. Change the value of `#define INVERT_Z_DIR` from `true` to **`false`**
 4. Change the value of `#define INVERT_E0_DIR` from `false` to **`true`**

-I had this similar experience on my KP3.
-Even after flashing the original KP3 firmware my steppers ran the wrong direction.
-I also had to update the OEM KP3 firmware configuration.
+I had this similar experience on my KP3 after flashing the original KP3 firmware.
+My steppers ran the wrong direction.
+I had to update the OEM KP3 firmware configuration to reverse the motors.

 ### Optional Changes